Antemoro people: Religious affiliation

 The Antemoro adhere to the traditional spiritual beliefs and practices common throughout the island, although different Antemoro clans and families incorporate aspects of Islam to varying degrees.
 They commonly make and wear amulets upon which verses of the Qur'an are written using the sorabe script.
 Before converting to Islam in the seventh or eighth century, the Malagasy clans that later intermarried with Dir clan to found the Antemoro dynasty were monotheists who believed in a creator god and numerous spirits that served as intermediaries between living beings and the creator.
 By the time of conversion to Islam, the creator god had been all but forgotten, with much greater focus placed on the spirits, who had been raised to the level of deities.
 The arrival of Somali settlers prompted large scale conversion to Islam, but the core tenets were soon lost and gave way to the honoring of ancestors and their fady.

+Since the late 20th century, Muslim missionaries and organizations have sparked a revival of Islamic practices among the Antemoro.
+Many Antemoro have reportedly reconverted to Islam or began practicing it more devoutly.